Violin Repair & Restoration In Bristol

-- Cracks all over the instrument – cracks caused by seasonal changes or accidental damage.
-Always re-enforced with little cleats to prevent re-opening as the instruments moves and vibrates.
+- Cracks all over the instrument – (pictured above) cracks are caused by seasonal changes or accidental damage.
+When repaired they are re-enforced with little cleats to prevent re-opening as the instruments moves and vibrates.

 - Neck grafts and re-alignment – (Graft pictured at the top of page.)
 When a neck is not in line with the body, damaged, has become worn or too short.

 - Fitting patches and strengthening – sometimes a section becomes too worn from poor repair, a patch may need to be fitted for strength or wood replacement.